M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 Provide 100% test coverage when creating new matchers.
 Use the opened issue to fully describe and document the logic on how this matcher works.
 This provides a persistent reference point for the logic that drives the tests.

-The [Jest configuration file](https://github.com/M-Scott-Lassiter/jest-geojson/blob/main/jest.config.js) calls [a setup script](https://github.com/M-Scott-Lassiter/jest-geojson/blob/main/src/setup/all.js) before the test suite runs that extends Jest's built in matchers with all of the `jest-geojson` matchers.
+The [Jest configuration file](https://github.com/M-Scott-Lassiter/jest-geojson/blob/main/jest.config.js) calls [a setup script](https://github.com/M-Scott-Lassiter/jest-geojson/blob/main/src/setup/all.js) before the test suite runs that extends Jest's built in matchers with all of the `Jest-GeoJSON` matchers.
 This is consistent with how it will get used by other developers in their own projects.

 For consistency, organize your tests under the following three `describe` blocks: